unoplatform/uno/doc/articles/features/open-id-connect.md

 </array>
 ```

-Alternatively, you can use the editor integrated in Visual Studio to set it, in the _advanced_ tab:
+Alternatively, you can use integrated editor in Visual Studio to set it, in the **advanced** tab:

 ![Return Url in iOS](../Assets/features/authenticationbroker/return-url-editor.png)

 **UWP**

-There's nothing special for UWP.
-Any return url will work.
-You can force it to `oidc-auth:` if you want, but you won't have any special registration to do to support it.
+There's nothing special for UWP as any return url will work.
+You can force it to `oidc-auth:` as needed, but there is no special registration needed to support it.

 **WebAssembly**

-There's nothing special for UWP.
-The default _return uri_ of the platform (`WebAuthenticationBroker.GetCurrentApplicationCallbackUri()`) will work with this sample and will default to `<origin>/authentication-callback`.
+There's nothing special for WebAssembly.
+The default _return URI_ of the platform (`WebAuthenticationBroker.GetCurrentApplicationCallbackUri()`) will work with this sample and will default to `<origin>/authentication-callback`.
 It should be something like `http://localhost:5000/authentication-callback` when running locally using Kestrel.

 ## Step 4 - Prepare the UI